Amnesia: Henry Molaison

 Studies were completed consistently throughout Molaison's lifetime to discover more about amnesia.
 Researchers did a 14-year follow-up study on Molaison.
 They studied him for a period of two weeks to learn more about his amnesia.
 After 14 years, Molaison still could not recall things that had happened since his surgery.
 However, he could still remember things that had happened prior to the operation.
 Researchers also found that, when asked, Molaison could answer questions about national or international events, but he could not remember his own personal memories.
 After his death Molaison donated his brain to science, where they were able to discover the areas of the brain that had the lesions which caused his amnesia, particularly the medial temporal lobe.
 This case study provided important insight to the areas of the brain that are affected in anterograde amnesia, as well as how amnesia works.
-H.M.'s case showed us that memory processes are consolidated into different parts of the brain and that short-term and working memory are not usually impaired in cases of amnesia.
+H.M.'s case showed that memory processes are consolidated into different parts of the brain and that short-term and working memory are not usually impaired in cases of amnesia.